Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Mixing/Readme.md

 ### StirredTankReactor

-Stirred Tank Reactors (STRs) are frequently employed as versatile and controlled vessels, allowing for precise regulation of key parameters like temperature, pH, and agitation speed.
+Stirred Tank Reactors (STRs) are frequently employed as versatile and controlled vessels, allowing for precise regulation of key parameters like temperature, pH, and stirring speed.
 All relevant specifications or attributes need to be described.

 - __type__